 Not all double-sided tapes are created equal.

 Maybe the one you chose isn’t aggressive enough and it fell off.
 Or, perhaps, it’s too aggressive and caused damage to the surface it was applied to.
-When in doubt, test the adhesive first.
+When in doubt, test the adhesive first to prevent tape failure.

 Related: Tips on Choosing the Right Tape